 How Much Does a Home Remodel Cost?

 In general, the cost to remodel a home ranges from $10 to $60 per square foot.
-However, the cost can rise to as much as $150 per square foot if you’re going for high-end upgrades such as, say, turning the basement into an indoor theater.
+However, the cost can rise to as much as $150 per square foot if you’re going for high-end upgrades such as, say, remodeling your basement to turning it into an indoor theater or a spare bedroom.
 The cost is also dependent on the contractor’s fees.
 For instance, if your property is located in downtown Miami, you shouldn’t be surprised if your contractor hands you a bill that’s in the thousands.

 Before getting into budgeting, it’s best to find out how much you would probably have to pay.
 Discuss your remodeling dreams with other property owners who’ve recently updated their homes.
 Alternatively, you could consult a property management company to find out the current rates for contractors in your area.
 Doing this lets you set realistic dreams.